ArianeBeaudin/arianebeaudin.github.io/_posts/2020-08-24-exploration-of-critical-pedagogy.md

 As I am writing this, we are entering in Virgo season, which is also back to school season.
 I am looking forward all the headlines about everything going wrong in the reopening of schools among a pandemic.

+ **EDIT 18/12/2020** : I think it's worth adding another text to this list, also from *Ouvrage*, which is [«Contre la romance de l'éducation»](http://www.revue-ouvrage.org/contre-la-romance-de-leducation/).
+I thought it was mind blowing and I want to go back to it another day.